vPhase/nurfana/README.md

 ** nurfana (NU RF ANAlysis) **

-Yet another radio neutrino analyzer, this time for the phased array.
+`nurfana` is yett another radio neutrino analyzer, this time for in-ice events.

 Written in C++11.
 Requires a recent compiler, `ROOT6`, `GSL 2+`, and `fftw3`.
 To read in nuphase data you need `nuphaseroot`.